samiramunir/Data_Warehouse_in_Amazon_Redshift/README.md

 ### The Star Schema
 ![star_schema](schema.png)

+### Requirements:
+Must have AWS access key and secret id.
+Create an Iam role with AmazonS3ReadOnlyAccess access.
+Create a 4 node cluster on redshift and the above role attached.

 ### The ETL pipeline:

 > RUN FIRST: create_tables.py : Script to create fresh database and tables.

 > RUN SECOND: etl.py: Script to parse the log files and and extract data and populate the database with data.

 > dwh.cfg: Script that holds access keys and information to connect to Redshift and S3